-SMART Business
+Special feature SMART Business

-Responding to the needs of the times to reach ¥10 billion in net sales by FY 2026 amut of plant recycling services to respond contributing to the realization of a circula SMART Inc. provides the entire g to growing needs.
-USS Group only increase its earnings while economy, but also promote them as new long-term core businesses.
+Responding to the needs of the times to reach ¥10 billion in net sales by FY 2026

+SMART Inc. provides the entire gamut of plant recycling services to respond to growing needs.
+USS Group will not only increase its earnings while contributing to the realization of a circular economy, but also promote them as new long-term core businesses.